ETH-PBL/Stargate/README.md

 ## Building and Flashing the Software

+Firstly, please clone this repository.

 ### Setting up environment and Python libraries

-The project has been tested using a conda environment featuring Python 3.9.18.
+The project has been tested using Ubuntu 20.04 and a conda environment featuring Python 3.9.18.
 It can be set by using the following commands: \
 `conda create --name Stargate python=3.9` \
 `conda activate Stargate` \